maweis1981/uas/wiki/user_in_contacts.md

 offset				|  True      |  int   |  User's Contacts offset
 limit 				|  True      |  int   |  User's Contacts count you want to load

-fields is full or fields("name,tel_number") offset is friends list offset limit is friends you retrieve once.
+offset is friends list offset
-Just like "select * from friends limit offset, limit"
+limit is friends you retrieve once.

 ### Support Format